 Prepare your molds

-Place in the fridge for several hours until fully cooled and set.
+- Place in the fridge for 4 hours until fully cooled and set.

 Removing and serving

-To remove, carefully take the black top off of the mold.
+- To remove, carefully take the black top off of the mold.
 Then, gently turn the mold and let the sphere fall out carefully into the palm of your hands.
-SLOW AND CAREFUL, the can get scraped easily!
+SLOW AND CAREFUL, they can get scraped easily!